tmahima/MYNTRA-CLONE/readme.txt

-A fully responsive Myntra Clone website made using HTML, CSS, and JavaScript.
+A fully responsive Myntra Clone website made using HTML and CSS.